How to Make $50 FastSide Hustles

 - Robinhood is giving away a free stock simply for opening an account.

-- M1 Finance is giving away $10 just for opening up an account.
-It’s not $50, but combined with other ideas in this list, and you could reach $50.
+- M1 Finance is giving away $50 just for opening up an account and funding at least $100.

 - Acorns gives a $5 bonus when you use our link.
 Warning: Unlike the other stock brokerages mentioned previously, Acorns charges a monthly fee that could very well make the signup bonus not worth it.